Your Hiring strategy is unique to your company.

 We get that—and it should be.
 Previously we wrote a quick thought piece highlighting why companies lose their most accomplished people – and why that’s a GOOD THING!

-It was a nice short read.
+It was a quality short read.
 Maybe it was a feel-good piece.
 Maybe it was dismissive about the pain of losing investments in time and effort.

 We have been hearing a lot about the hiring problems faced by US companies from the talking heads in well followed / subscribed to podcasts.

-We’ve found that most offer a Gartner Group, Indeed or Zip Recruiter content repeat (If this is your list we suggest you stick to Gartner).
+Most offer a Gartner Group, Indeed or Zip Recruiter content repeat.
 You may listen to them while commuting or exercising and say to yourself, “I knew that” and feel better about yourself.
 Try not to.
 Affirmation doesn’t address the challenge.

 In hindsight though, we failed you.
 We neglected to offer you a solution to this other than “promote from within.”

 Let’s use a simple recent use case as an example.

 Not long ago, we began working with a private company reliant on skilled mechanics.
 This company would spend months searching for the right candidates, then a few weeks negotiating their compensation, only to lose them to bigger companies within 12 months.

 So, we worked with them to source entry and second level mechanics that needed hands on training and experience.

 The result?
 They have a consistent labor source at a low cost (salary) entry point.

 Hey Hiring Managers, it’s much easier to find and train these employees to match the skills your company uses to differentiate itself from competitors.
 Some will rise to more senior levels and stay forever, some will take the training and move on after 12 – 18 months, some will stay for years, earn promotion and train the next group of entry levels to the standards they have been taught by your best people.
 Do you have an entry level, mission critical position that needs to be filled ALWAYS?
 (Growing businesses always do).
 Most companies have a dozen or more of these positions.
 These positions combine both the foundation and the future of your mission: